The post is updated as of July 2019.

 Several months ago, I shared a post informing you about different banks that are currently offering outstanding yields on savings accounts.
-I have some good news – the banks mentioned in that prior post have actually continued to increase their rates quite often since publication.

 In today’s post – I want to share information about another bank which is offering even higher interest rates and that is CIT bank!
 I am excited to share this because I’ve never seen anything like this when it comes to savings.